atsepkov/shortcut-stability/README.md

 - Can I abstract this concept away for better reuse in the future?
 - How does this affect my muscle memory?

 This project is about accepting a new set of conventions to boost our productivity and consistency.
 It's about making a sacrifice and accepting something unconventional in exchange for better results in the future.
+It's about discarding old standards that were born out of coincidence and historical keyboard/terminal limitations (we have ways to work around them now, let's do that).

 ## Goals